 Access to Mount Whitney is closely regulated and as a result we have limited first-come first-serve availability for mid-summer climbs.
 We recommend booking early.
 Before July 4th and after Labor Day, we have much more availability.

 The dates we have scheduled here have a minimum of 2 to run and a maximum guiding ratio of 2:1.
-Due to COVID-19, this trip is only offered as a Custom Private Trip at our Custom Private rates.
+This trip is also offered as a Custom Private Trip at our Custom Private rates.

 Mount Whitney (14,505′)

 Mt.
 Whitney is the highest peak in the lower 48 United States at 14,505 feet above sea level.